c3s-magic/c3s-magic-portal/docs/user_guide.rst

-Users Guide for the Magic Portal
+User Guide
 ===========

+This user guide is also part of the portal software.

 .. mdinclude:: ../frontend/src/static/contents/Home.md